What to Do if the DNS Zone Editor Is Missing or Not Working

 Most hosting providers allow you to export DNS records.
 If that option isn’t available, take a screenshot or save the records as text.
 Plain as it is, this method protects you during system malfunctions.

 Changes to DNS records are rare events, yet it benefits every admin to keep track of them.
-DNS monitoring tools like DNSChecker and UptimeRobot, along with Cloudflare’s security tools, notify users of any changes to their DNS records.
+DNS monitoring tools like DNSChecker and UptimeRobot, and Cloudflare security services inform users about any modifications to DNS records.

-Keeping an eye on system settings helps you catch problems early.
+Monitoring system settings enables you to identify issues before they become an issue.
 This way, you can prevent them from becoming more significant issues.

 Keeping Access Control and Permissions Up to Date